useblocks/sphinx-needs-enterprise/docs/index.rst

    Sphinx-Needs
    ^^^^^^^^^^^^
-   Base extensions, which provides all of its functionality under the MIT license for free.
+   Base extension, which provides all of its functionality under the MIT license for free.

    Create, update, link, filter and present need objects like Requirements, Specifications, Bugs and much more.